Home » Cause » Let’s Break Free From Plastic Pollution

 Congress has introduced a bill that would limit the production and use of plastics and other packaging products.

-The Break Free From Plastic Pollution Act of 2020 (H.R.5845 in the House of Representatives and S.3263 in the Senate) is in response to rampant plastic pollution.
+The Break Free From Plastic Pollution Act responds to rampant plastic pollution.

 Tell Washington why stopping plastic pollution is vital for our quality of life.
 Please write a comment in support of the Break Free From Plastic Pollution Act and sign your name.